ffont/push2-python/README.md

 ### Setting action handlers for buttons, encoders, pads and the touchstrip

-You can easily set action handlers that will trigger functions when the physical pads, buttons, encoders or the touchtrip are used.
+You can easily set action handlers that will trigger functions when the physical pads, buttons, encoders or the touchstrip are used.
 You do that by **decorating functions** that will be triggered in response to the physical actions.
 For example, you can set up an action handler that will be triggered when the left-most encoder is rotated in this way:

 ```python